Health Information and Tools > Medications > Foscarnet Sodium - Injection

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Caution is advised when using this drug in children because they may be more sensitive to the effects of the drug, especially the effects on developing bones.
+Children may be more sensitive to the side effects of this drug, especially the effects on developing bones.

 Older adults may be more sensitive to the side effects of this drug, especially kidney problems.